soggybag/Swift-Closure-Tutorial/README.md

 as convenient.

 In the case of presentViewController "completion" might be referred to as a "callback" since it's execution is asynchronous.
 The animation must complete before the aniamtion is finished.

+With UIAlertAction handler is a block of code that may or may not be executed at some point in the future.
+We call this use a handler since the closure is how we are handling user interaction with a button.

+**Discussion**

 - Why does UIKit use closures for UIAlertAction and presentViewController()?
+- Why does `addTextFieldWithConfigurationHandler()` use a closure?
 - Why do you have to use self in closures?

 ## MSButtonNode

 The MSButtonNode class is another use case for closures.
-The selectedHandler is a class property the value of which is a funtion that takes no parameters and returns nothing.
+The selectedHandler is a class property the value of which is a function that takes no parameters and returns nothing.

 Project file: [Closure example 2](https://github.com/soggybag/ClosuresExample2)